What is the difference between a refund and a chargeback?

 What if the customer agrees to cancel and withdraw their dispute?

 In order to start the withdrawal process for a dispute, the customer must notify their bank that they wish to withdraw or drop the dispute.

 The bank should provide the cardholder with a letter of withdrawal, typically via mail within seven business days.
 If they don’t receive a physical letter, the customer should get a notification electronically either via email or in their associated banking account online.

 I agree with the customer's claim.
 How should I proceed?

 Let the Risk Team know that you are accepting the dispute and we will handle it from our side.
 Send an email to [email protected].

 Can I cancel the chargeback and refund the cardholder without being involved in the dispute process?

-No, once the chargeback was created the dispute process have started.
+No, once the chargeback was created the dispute process has started.
 The only way to refund the cardholder is to accept the chargeback.